matter-labs/foundry-zksync/README.md

 Follow these steps to quickly install the binaries for `foundry-zksync`:

+**Note:** This installation overrides any existing forge and cast binaries in ~/.foundry.
+You can use forge without the --zksync flag for standard EVM chains.
+To revert to a previous installation, follow the instructions [here](https://book.getfoundry.sh/getting-started/installation#using-foundryup).

 1. **Clone the Repository**:
    Begin by cloning the `foundry-zksync` repository from GitHub.
 This will download the latest version of the source code to your local machine.